 Kong toys are quite popular among all dog breeds simply because the brand is so well known and the toys seem to work well for most dogs.

-We’ve mentioned KONG dog toy brands throughout this guide – from the rubber KONG toys for heavy chewers (on Amazon), to the KONG Wobbler interactive/puzzle toy (on Amazon), and the KONG soft plush toys (on Amazon).
+We’ve mentioned KONG dog toy brands throughout this guide – from the rubber KONG for heavy chewers (on Amazon) , to the KONG Wobbler interactive/puzzle toy (on Amazon), and the Kong Soft plush toys like Marvin mentioned above.